Expurple/Scalp/README.md

 Scalp is a basic statically typed C-like language, except for using new lines instead of semicolons, such as in Python.

+To know more about language and interpreter features, visit project [wiki](https://github.com/Expurple/Scalp/wiki).

 ## What's new in v0.2.0 (11 Aug 2020)?

 * Added *Bool* variables and literals